quantmind/pulsar/docs/source/design.rst

 =============================

-To aid the development of applications running on top of pulsar concurrent framework, the library ships with the :class:`pulsar.apps.Application` class.
+To aid the development of applications running on top of pulsar concurrent framework, the library ships with the :class:`.Application` class.